Projects

 Resilient Healthcare in Times of Multiple Crises: Connecting Germany and Japan [RE-CARE]

-While technology plays a central role in Resilient Health Care, there is a need for theoretical and empirical approaches that consider the sociocultural contexts in which crises occur and technologies are developed and utilized.
-Questions remain about how concepts of humans, humanity and society are integrated into these technologies and how they intersect with various crises.
-The project will also examine how social, political, and behavioral norms, conventions, and routines shape technological responses to crises, as well as how notions of risk, threat, and security are embedded in these technologies.
+Although technology is key to Resilient Health Care, there is a need for theoretical and empirical approaches that take into account the sociocultural contexts in which crises emerge and in which technologies are developed and used.
+Questions remain about how notions of humanity and society are integrated into these technologies and how they intersect with different crises.
+The project will also examine how social, political, and behavioral norms, conventions, and routines influence technological responses to crises, as well as how concepts of risk, threat, and security are embedded in these technologies.

-Additionally, the project will analyze how technology is linked to promises of optimization—such as resource conservation, workflow efficiency, and data integration—and investigate interactions among healthcare providers, patients, and technological systems.
-This includes examining the forms of categorization and differentiation, such as identifying individuals as infected, ill, or at risk, that are embedded in technology deployment.
+In addition, the project will analyze how technology is linked to promises of optimization—such as resource conservation, workflow efficiency, and data integration—and investigate interactions among healthcare providers, patients, and technological systems.
+This includes studying categorization and differentiation processes, such as identifying individuals as infected, ill, or at risk, that are embedded in technological applications.

-At a broader level, the project will explore societal vulnerabilities exposed by crises such as pandemics, earthquakes, nuclear disasters, and ecological or demographic shifts.
-It will study how concepts of care, caregiving, and solidarity vary across crises and cultures, identifying scenarios in which actions are deemed (un)solidaristic, (un)bearable, and (un)reasonable.
+On a broader level, the project will explore societal vulnerabilities exposed by crises such as pandemics, earthquakes, nuclear disasters, and ecological or demographic shifts.
+It will examine how concepts of care, caregiving, and solidarity vary across crises and cultures, identifying conditions under which actions are considered (un)solidaristic, (un)bearable, or (un)reasonable.

 Project duration: Since 06/2024